AGhaith/Smart-Garbage-Management-System/README.md

 - Implement a notification system to alert when the bin is full.
 - Explore additional sensors for more accurate garbage level monitoring.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----

-You can copy this content into your README file on GitHub.
-Let me know if you need any changes!